Family and Medical Leave Act (FMLA)

-- For incapacity due to pregnancy, prenatal medical care, or child birth;
+- For incapacity due to pregnancy, prenatal medical care, or child birth; or

-- To care for the employee’s child after birth, or placement for adoption or foster care;
+- To care for the employee’s child after birth, or placement for adoption or foster care; or

 - To care for the employee’s spouse, son or daughter, or parent, who has a serious health condition; or